TheEpicBlock/mid-journey/trainer/math.md

 # Applying backpropagation

 Now there's one final step left to go.
 We have the derivatives of each of all our parameters.
 We just need to apply them to improve our network.
 One tiny thing to take into account: the derivatives have been computed for each *invocation* of our network.
 We want to average all the derivatives.
-Then we can simply sum the derivatives with our current weights and biases to improve our network.
+Then we can simply subtract the derivatives from our current weights and biases to improve our network.
 Repeat this several times to train your network!